-Newts are commonly mistaken for lizards, but while lizards have dry and scaly skin, newts have moist, 'spongy' or 'warty' skin.
-Newts, unlike most lizards are often found in damp cold places or in ponds.
+Newts are commonly mistaken for lizards, but while lizards have dry and scaly skin, newts have moist, spongy or warty skin.
+Unlike most lizards, newts are often found in damp cold places or in ponds.
 Newts also have a slower, more deliberate way of moving compared to the darting, agile movements of a lizard.